libasoles/js-command-pattern/README.md

 That's very close to _actions_ in *Redux*, btw.
 Like: `dispatch({type: "DIVIDE", payload: [1, 6]})`.

-Still, these kind of messages carries data but doesn't have any functionality on themselves.
-They trigger tightly coupled methods in the calculator (which is Ok for this example but wouldn't be enough for other scenarios).
-Finally, I must say that anyway I prefer this syntax to the previous one because is quite good in a semantic sense (object literals do the trick).
+Still, these kind of messages carries data but doesn’t have any functionality on themselves.
+They trigger tightly coupled methods in the calculator (which is Ok for this example but wouldn’t be enough for other scenarios).
+I must say that anyway I prefer this syntax to the previous one because is quite good in a semantic sense (object literals do the trick).

 All of that being said, I wanted to make a _proof of concept_ by using classes instead of functions, and I came up with this example of a Storage, which basically handles lists.

 You can create lists like this: